Home » Hall of Famers » John Eaves

 Eaves entered the freestyle scene in the mid-1970s with extremely strong genes.
 Both his mother, two-time Olympian Rhoda Wertele, and his aunt, Rhona Wertele, dominated alpine racing in the 1940s and ‘50s and are enshrined in Ishpeming as well as a slew of Canadian ski halls.
 Besides his freestyle success in the late 1970s, the “Eaveman” carved a unique path as a stuntman, Bogner star and ambassador, composer, musician, filmmaker, coach and philanthropist.

 Born in Montreal on April 8, 1953, Eaves made his first turns on Mt.
 Royal before he could even walk, then nurtured his talents in the Laurentians, racing alongside Ken Read while also pursuing a love of music.
-The latter included borrowing his mom’s car, just after turning 16, to attend (in its entirety) a “little folk festival” down in Woodstock, N.Y.
+The latter included borrowing his mom’s car, just after turning 16, to attend (in its entirety) a “little folk festival” down in Bethel, N.Y.
 He fell in love with the vibe, and grew his hair even longer.

 Ideally equipped with training as a gymnast and diver, he found his own vibe in freestyle, choosing to join the freestyle festival rather than pursuing a cinematography degree.
 He was first drawn by watching K2’s “The Performers” movie and by following the exploits of early stars Wayne Wong, Bob Salerno and John Clendenin, the athletes he would soon befriend, emulate, and then beat.
 (When Eaves had coffee breaks while loading lifts at Whistler, Wong generously gave him trick tips.)
 Eaves may have had a late start, but he caught up quickly through sheer strength, athleticism, and a work ethic to always get better.